Walls of Words

 2020 Amy M. Braddock Award, Summer Research Stipend, DePauw University ($1000)

-2020 Fisher Course Reassignment Award, DePauw University (course release)
+2020 Fisher Course Reassignment Award, DePauw University (one course release)

-2019 NEH Summer Institute Fellowship; East-West Center for Asian Studies, University of Hawai’i at Mānoa, Honolulu, HI ($3500)
+2019 NEH Summer Institute Fellowship, “Colonial Experiences and Their Legacies in Southeast Asia,” East-West Center for Asian Studies, University of Hawai’i at Mānoa, Honolulu, HI ($3500)

 2019 Faculty Research Summer Award, DePauw University ($3000)